Short Tutorial: Understanding /etc/passwd File

 Should we edit /etc/passwd?

 Unless you know what are you doing, till then no need to change or edit passwd file.
-Read more tutorials and man page, understand more about this command.
+Read more tutorials and man page, to understand more about this command.
 Once you are confident enough, then only edit passwd file.

 /etc/passwd file keeps monitoring all available users on the system.
 Generally, you need to read this file to understand the number of users who are able to log in to the system.